hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    Note that unlike IPsec, DTLS records do not contain any association identifiers.
 Applications must arrange to multiplex between associations.
-With UDP, this is presumably done with the host/port number.
+With UDP, the host/port number is used to look up the appropriate security association for incoming records.

    Multiple DTLS records may be placed in a single datagram.
 They are simply encoded consecutively.
 The DTLS record framing is sufficient